Southwest's Fares, Customer Service, and Check In Process Reviewed

 1973, including the difficult latter part of 2001, after 9/11.

-Dr. Voyageur highly recommends this airline, with the caveat that Southwest gives a "no frills" travel experience.
+Doc V highly recommends Southwest, with the caveat that it gives a "few frills" travel experience.

-- No rerouting on other airlines if your flight is cancelled or connection missed.
+No rerouting on other airlines if your flight is cancelled or connection missed.
+Luckily Southwest has a very large fleet if it needs substitute an aircraft.

-- No free standby if the fare on the alternative flight is higher, and
+No free standby if the fare on the alternative flight is higher (but see below), and

-- No wide body jets on longer flights for more comfort.
-No films or video on longer flights.
-(Southwest has gone strongly into the Internet age.)
+No wide body jets on longer flights for more comfort.

 Southwest's unique check in process